 - Who are the best gymnasts at vault?

-Essentially the vault is a block that a gymnast has to jump over by placing his or her hands on top and landing on their feet on the other side.
+Vault gymnastics uses a block that the gymnast has to jump over by placing his or her hands on top and landing on their feet on the other side.
 Elite-level gymnasts will add difficulty values to a vault by increasing the number of somersaults and twists.
-At a beginner level, gymnasts will simply learn how to land on top of the vault on their feet before performing a basic jump to land on the mat.
+At a beginner level, gymnasts will simply learn how to land on top of the vault block on their feet before performing a basic jump to land on the mat.

 In my experience, the run-up is often neglected in training as coaches focus on the performance of the more exciting somersaults and landings at the end.
 However, if you can improve your run-up speed, more power will follow in the rest of the vault.